Updated June, 2021 by Larry Bothe

 Named for Capt.
-Richard Freeman (killed in a B-17 crash near Lovelock, Nevada in early 1941, before US involvement in WW-II)), Freeman Field was started in May, 1942.
+Richard Freeman (killed in a B-17 crash near Lovelock, Nevada in February,1941), Freeman Field was started in May, 1942 and covers 4 square miles.
 It replaced 27 farms totaling 2600 acres.
 Construction time was 9 months, 5/42 to 2/43.
-A cemetery had to be moved but no environmental impact study was conducted.
+The official opening was on 12/1/1942.
+A cemetery had to be moved, but no environmental impact study was conducted.
 The concrete for one runway was poured under circus tents during cold weather.

 February, 1944: Future astronaut Gus Grissom enlisted in the Cadet program at Freeman Field.

-In 1947 Freeman Army Air Field was deeded to the City of Seymour and is now mostly an industrial park.
-Today (2017) there are approximately 60 businesses or organizations located in our industrial park, and approximately 1,400 agricultural acres are leased to five (5) area farmers.
+Present time: In 1947 Freeman Army Airfield was deeded to the City of Seymour.
+It is now the city airport, an industrial park, and an agricultural area.
+There are approximately 60 businesses or organizations located in the industrial park, and 1,400 agricultural acres are leased to five area farmers.